Smoked Salmon Jerky

 Instructions

-Serve as a snack or meal addition.
-Store in an airtight container in a cool, dry place.
+Once dried, peel off the skin.
+Enjoy immediately as a snack or meal addition, or store in an airtight container in a cool, dry place.

 Cut the salmon into desired size pieces and set aside.